junxit/us-congress-bills-115/metadata.md

 - 2018-04-24 — Placed on the Union Calendar, Calendar No. 498.
 - 2018-04-24 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-649.
 - 2018-04-24 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-649.
+- 2018-04-25 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.